danielvelara/danielvelara/README.md

     - Helped move legacy applications to AWS using CloudFormation
     - Reduced deploy time up-to 70% by implementing a CI/CD pipeline using AWS CodeCommit which helped product managers validate features 2x faster.
     - Collaborated with multi-national and cross-functional teams using an Agile methodologies
-- **Uber** - Guadalajara, Jalisco, México
+- **Uber México** - Guadalajara, Jalisco, México
     > *Software Engineering Academic Internship* | Summer 2021
-    - Helped the Analytics Team on refactoring multiple Juypter Notebooks into a fully featured microservice
+    - Helped the Analytics Team on refactoring multiple Juypter Notebooks into a fully featured microservice by distilling and analyzing critical parts of the codebase and making a fully working PoC of a working service.
 - **Usuma México** (Non-Profit Education Center) - Guadalajara, Jalisco, México
     > *Web Developer Intern (Volunteering)* | Dec 2020 - March 2021
     - Created and maintained a website and using HTML/CSS/JS and deployed to Heroku for a Non-Profit focused on educating children from low-income families